 I believe that it is imperative that scholars engage in public conversation about their work, and engaging in this public discourse has allowed me to develop a national reputation regarding how media depictions of gender influence child development.
 In our connected world, scholars who engage publicly can break the boundaries that separate those in the academy from the layperson whom their research might affect.
 Blending my scholarly interest with my focus on social justice has allowed me rich opportunities to write and speak in both settings.
 My writing and presenting related to my scholarship aim to shed light on the scholarly information in a way that is accessible to the public, and to provide strategies that will aid those from underrepresented populations to succeed.

-For example, I started writing the book Sexualized Media Messages and Our Children in 2009.
-It was an effort of great will and determination to do the amount of research required to bring important empirically based knowledge into a format that was accessible to parents and professionals who work with children.
+For example, I wrote my book, Sexualized Media Messages and Our Children: Teaching kids to be smart critics and consumers in an effort to bring important empirically based knowledge into a format that was accessible to parents and professionals who work with children.
 I persisted because I believe that it is vitally important for this message to be shared.
-It is my calling as a psychology professional and Christian to help move this conversation and broader conversations about equity and justice forward for both scholarly and popular audiences.
+It is vital to move this conversation and broader conversations about equity and justice forward for both scholarly and popular audiences.

 One of the features on the blog is a series of podcasts called Gender and Media Talk.
 I developed this series in order to share cutting edge research on gender and media with the public in an accessible way.
 I have also written articles and participated in interviews for various public outlets in order to share my research and related information with a broader audience.
 These include outlets such as the Christian Science Monitor, Yahoo Parenting, the Boston Globe, TweenParent.com, and the Christian Chronicle.
 All of these document my commitment to bring my scholarship into public discourse.